BoccheseGiacomo/ConvolutionalTuringMachine/README.md

 </div>

-Convolutional Turing Machine © by Giacomo Bocchese is licensed under CC BY-NC-SA 4.0
+Convolutional Turing Machine © 2023 by Giacomo Bocchese is licensed under CC BY-NC-SA 4.0 Additional license requirement: anyone that uses this project for any project, has to cite the project with the citation shown below.

 ## Project Vision and Objectives